binarythistle/Terraform-Multi-Cloud/README.md

 (.NET Core 3.1 API).
 This is what we'll be deploying to the cloud - see set up instructions below

 ### Listener
 (.NET Core Console app).
-We'll run 3 separet instances of this app that will listen for a trigger event on the same messgae queue, and upon being "triggered" will kick-off simultanetous provisioning activies on each of the 3 clouds.
+We'll run 3 separet instances of this app that will listen for a trigger event on the same messgae queue, and upon being "triggered" will kick-off simultanetous provisioning activies (`terraform apply`) on each of the 3 clouds.

 The listener project also contains the 3 main.tf files we'll use for each provider, they can be found at:
-* /mainfiles/aws/main.tf
+* [/mainfiles/aws/main.tf] https://github.com/binarythistle/Terraform-Multi-Cloud/blob/master/Listener/mainfiles/aws/main.tf
-* /mainfiles/azure/main.tf
+* [/mainfiles/azure/main.tf] https://github.com/binarythistle/Terraform-Multi-Cloud/blob/master/Listener/mainfiles/azure/main.tf
-* /mainfiles/gcp/main.tf
+* [/mainfiles/gcp/main.tf] https://github.com/binarythistle/Terraform-Multi-Cloud/blob/master/Listener/mainfiles/gcp/main.tf

+**Note:** The aws `main.tf` file additionally requires a container services json file: [service.json] https://github.com/binarythistle/Terraform-Multi-Cloud/blob/master/Listener/mainfiles/aws/service.json

 ### Trigger
 (.NET Core Console app).
 We use this to place a message on the RabbitMQ message bus, (this will trigger the Listeners - see #2).

 ## Getting Started